 The Shen Long T’ai Chi Ch’uan Association can trace its origins back to Emperor Sage Fu Hsi who lived around 2400 BC.
 It is Emperor Sage Fu Hsi who is credited with the creation of the T’ai Chi symbol and the Ba Gua and it is Zhang San Feng who is given the credit for the T’ai Chi Forms.

-T’ai Chi has been influenced by many great masters.
-Some of the more familiar names include, Yang Lu Chan, Yang Cheng Fu, and Yang Cheng Fu’s most famous student and our master’s teacher, Cheng Man ch’ing.
+T’ai Chi Ch’uan has been influenced by many great masters.
+Some of the more familiar names include, Yang Lu Chan, Yang Cheng Fu, and Yang Cheng Fu’s most famous student and our master’s teacher, Cheng Man Ch’ing.

 Shen Long T’ai Chi Ch’uan also contains the internal energy elements of the Tso Family.
 Tso Lai Peng was a famous martial artist who was known for his heavy sword (which was said to be about 88 pounds).
 One day as he was putting on a display and after much taunting by a Taoist priest, he agreed to attack the priest.
 Tso was easily disarmed by the priest.
 After his defeat he left to follow the priest.
 After three months the priest agreed to teach Tso the Taoist techniques of the internal energy methods.

-Grandmaster Wu’s impression changed completely, however, after a meeting Great-Grandmaster Cheng Man ch’ing.
+Grandmaster Wu’s impression changed completely, however, after a meeting Great-Grandmaster Cheng Man Ch’ing.
 No matter what martial art technique Grandmaster Wu used, Cheng was able to fling him against the wall, leaving him dazed and speechless.
-After that, Master committed himself to the study T’ai Chi Ch’uan with Great-Grandmaster Cheng Man ch’ing.
+After that, Grandmaster Wu committed himself to the study T’ai Chi Ch’uan with Great-Grandmaster Cheng Man Ch’ing.
 Great-Grandmaster admitted Grandmaster as a closed-door student of the Yang Family Tai Chi and later the Tso Family internal energy methods.
 Grandmaster Wu has dedicated his life to the continued study of T’ai Chi Ch’uan, refining and developing the art through his own practice and experience.

-Grandmaster Wu came to the United States for a few years in the early 1980’s, returning to Taiwan in 1985.
+Grandmaster Wu came to the United States for a few years in the 1980’s.
 It was in the Chicago area that he met both Sifu Kevin Grissom and Barry Schultz who nurtured the art and established schools in Wisconsin and Illinois.

 Grandmaster Wu died on June 29, 2016 in Taiwan.
 To read more about Grandmaster, go to Remembering Grandmaster.